 Offset Smokers: Types

 Selecting offset smokers based on the type isn’t as easy as it seems.
-Instead, you must understand that the differences, depending on models, can be based on the structural innovation or even the technology employed for cooking and flavoring the meat in the best possible way.
+Instead, you must understand that the differences, depending on models, can be based on the structural innovation or even the technology employed for cooking and flavouring the meat in the best possible way.

 For starters, you can scour the internet or keep reading on to get hold of a basic horizontal offset, a cabinet smoker, or even a vertical offset smoker.
 In a majority of cases, the firebox positioning determines the structural layout of the device.
 Regardless of the build quality or form factor, offset smokers usually feature two separate chambers despite resembling a conventional charcoal grill.

 Besides, you can also consider the best offset smoker technologies to get a better understanding of the cooking process.
 The conventional smoker is primarily used and requires continuous temperature monitoring.
 As a rule, you must rotate the meat to get an even cooking spread, flavor profile, and texture.

 Then again, the more advanced variant is the Reverse flow offset smoker.
 This smoker offset variant flaunts an automated process where the heat moves in a bidirectional manner, thereby paving the way for controlled and uniform cooking.